 4. Do a Meditative Activity an Hour Before Bed

-An hour before bed, do something that eliminates thoughts from your mind.
-Doing the dishes and cleaning the kitchen is a good way to clear your head and stress from a day.
+An hour before bed, do something that eliminates racing thoughts from your mind.
+Doing the dishes and cleaning the kitchen is a good way to clear your head and stress after a long day.

 Try going for an evening walk outside, and listen to your breathing, footsteps, and nature around you.
 When you get home, try five or ten minutes of meditation.
 Doing something relaxing, even for a short time, will calm the mind.